PierreRainero/WeeklyBuddy/backend/README.md

 5. Setup you database with all scripts inside the "sql" folder (pass them in alphabetical order).

+## Launching tests

+This project uses [PHPUnit](https://phpunit.de/index.html) to test the backend.
+In order to launch the tests suites use the following command : `./vendor/bin/phpunit --testdox tests`

 ## FAQ

 ### The requests routing isn't working